The Complete Guide To HSK Levels: From HSK1 To HSK6 (Plus 2024 Updates)

 HSK stands for Hanyu Shuiping Kaoshi, the Pinyin version for 汉语水平考试, meaning “Chinese Proficiency Test”.

-The organizer of HSK is Hanban (汉办), an affiliation of the Chinese Ministry of Education also in charge of the Confucius Institutes.
-HSK levels and scores are primarily used by Chinese universities as part of the admissions process for international students, but anyone who wants to define their Mandarin level or need to demonstrate a mastery of Mandarin for professional purposes can take the HSK.
+The organizer of HSK is Hanban 汉办 (renamed CLEC in July 2020), an affiliation of the Chinese Ministry of Education also in charge of the Confucius Institutes.
+HSK levels and scores are primarily used by Chinese universities as part of the admissions process for international students, but anyone who wants to define their Mandarin level or needs to demonstrate a mastery of Mandarin for professional purposes can take the HSK.

 What Are the Six HSK Levels?